 To be clear, I’m not talking about people who are negative about you.
 If someone is putting you down, that’s a very different bunch of rutabagas.
 I’m talking about people with negative views about things to do with themselves.

-It seems like a lot of this “good vibes only” idea is influenced by the law of attraction.
-It claims that negative thoughts vibrate at a certain frequency (there’s no scientific evidence whatsoever that this is true), and this magnetically attracts matching negative things to come your way from the universe (ditto on the no evidence).
-I, as a negative person, just might trick the universe out of sending someone the Good Vibrations that they want.
-And no, I couldn’t resist throwing in a little Marky Mark and the Funky Bunch.
+The idea of “good vibes only” seems to stem from the law of attraction.
+According to the LOA, negative thoughts vibrate at a certain frequency (there’s no scientific evidence whatsoever that this is true), and this magnetically attracts matching negative things to come your way from the universe (ditto on the no evidence).
+I, as a negative person, just might trick the universe out of sending someone the Good Vibrations (gotta love Marky Mark!) that they want.

 Okay, getting back to business… Lifehack has an article by executive and life coach Shawn Doyle titled 10 Reasons Why You Should Avoid Negative People.
 The author writes: